thomaswong25520/thomaswong25520.github.io/_posts/2025-06-27-kafka-blog-post.md

 What each part does:

-- `kafka-console-consumer` - Built-in Kafka tool for reading messages from topics
+- `kafka-console-consumer` - This is a Built-in Kafka tool for reading messages from topics
-- `--bootstrap-server localhost:9092` - Connects to our Kafka broker
+- `--bootstrap-server localhost:9092` - This connect to our Kafka broker
-- `--topic web-events` - Specifies which topic to read from
+- `--topic web-events` - This specifies which topic to read from
-- `--from-beginning` - Reads all messages from the start (not just new ones)
+- `--from-beginning` - This reads all messages from the start (not just new ones)

-Keep this running in a terminal - you'll see events appear as they're produced.
+We will need to keep this running in a terminal - we will see events appear as they're being produced by our producer

 ## The Producer: Generating Web Events

-Here's a Python producer that simulates realistic web traffic:
+In the screenshot below, this is our python producer that simulates realistic web traffic:

 <img src="/assets/media/27-06-web-events-pipeline/kafka-producer-code.png">

-This script generates different types of events (page views, clicks, purchases) with realistic data.
+This script generates different types of events (page views, clicks, purchases) with realistic data as we would expect from a user on a website selling stuffs.
 Each event includes user information, timestamps, and relevant metadata.

 **See it in action:**